MahmoudBakr23/MahmoudBakr23/README.md

 > [Portfolio]

-## A 23 years old full-stack software engineer!
+## A 23 years old full-stack developer!
 - Senior Code reviewer/Training Leader at **[Microverse]**
+- Actively searching for a new job as a full-stack developer.
 - I value relationships and always looking for meeting new people!
-- I'm looking for job opportunities as a full-stack developer.
 - 2022 Goals: Learning new technologies!
 - Dream: Make a huge contribution in the programming field.
 - A fact about me: I like playing video games.